Tilefish: Behaviour and reproduction

 Active fish, tilefish keep to themselves and generally stay at or near the bottom.
 They rely heavily on their keen eyesight to catch their prey.
 If approached, the fish quickly dive into their constructed retreats, often head-first.
 The chameleon sand tilefish (Hoplolatilus chlupatyi) relies on its remarkable ability to rapidly change colour (with a wide range) to evade predators.

 Many species form monogamous pairs and others colonial.
-Some species, such as the rare pastel tilefish (Hoplolatilus fronticinctus) of the Indo-Pacific, actively builds large rubble mounds above which they school and in which they live.
+Some species, such as the rare pastel tilefish (Hoplolatilus fronticinctus) of the Indo-Pacific, actively build large rubble mounds above which they school, and in which they live.
 These mounds serve as both refuge and as a microecosystem for other reef species.

 The reproductive habits of tilefish are not well studied.
 Spawning occurs throughout the spring and summer; all species are presumed not to guard their broods.
 Eggs are small (< 2 mm) and made buoyant by oil.
 The larvae are pelagic and drift until the fish have reached the juvenile stage.